Skip to main content

 Biography

-Henrique pursued undergraduate studies at the University of Oxford, where I completed my Master in Mathematics from Balliol College in 2019.
+Henrique completed undergraduate studies in Mathematics at the University of Oxford, graduating with a distinction in 2019.
 His Master’s thesis was on Deep Learning and studying how differential equations could be used to construct new Neural Network architectures.
-His interests span a wide range of areas in theoretical Statistics and Data Science; in particular, its applications to healthcare.
-This includes topics such as Image Analysis, High-dimensional Statistics and Bayesian Inference.
+His interests span a wide range of areas in Statistics and Computer Science; in particular, its applications to healthcare.
+This includes topics such as Time-Series Analysis, Clustering and Generative Modelling.
+Henrique is currently working on Clustering Methods for time series electronic health records data.

 Research Interests

-Henrique's DPhil focuses on the development of clustering methodologies on multivariate, multi-modal patient vital-sign observations and Electronic Health Records (EHR) information (including laboratory test results, medications, blood tests, cohort and demographic data)
+Henrique's DPhil focuses on the development of clustering methodologies applied on temporal, multivariate, and multimodal Electronic Health Records (EHR) data (including vital-sign observations, laboratory test results, medications, blood tests, cohort and demographic data, etc.) that are capable of improving healthcare delivery.
+Some previous projects have included tackling severe imbalance in multiclass settings, development of a cluster-specific feature-time clinically interpretable mechanisms, and extending these to model patient evolution throughout admission.

 Current Projects